 Discovering your target audience and where they’re active online is one area in which analytics metrics can help without bogging you down.

 Without getting too technical, you can get a general sense of your online target audience by looking at acquisition numbers.
 (Acquisition is simply where your website traffic comes from—or the site they were on when they hit the link to your site.)

 If you look at Acquisition Overview in Google Analytics, for example, it will separate out where traffic is coming from, such as Organic (i.e., keyword search), Direct (i.e., they typed in your URL while looking specifically for your site), Social (i.e., online social media sites), Referral (i.e., any other site) and email (i.e., a link in an email).

 For target audience purposes, the important categories here are Social, Referral and Email.
 By comparing the analytics metrics for each of these categories against your content marketing efforts, you can determine who’s active and not active online.

 For example, if you send an email newsletter out and get a bunch of traffic from that email, you’ll see it under the Email category.
 If you post an article on various social media sites, you’ll see which ones are driving the most traffic under the Social category.

 A Little Poking Around Goes a Long Way

 While SEO and online content marketing are complicated, it’s not hard to get some key understanding fairly easily.
-You can discover who’s active and not active online by doing a little lightweight poking around on social media and in your analytics metrics.
+You can discover your target audience by doing a little lightweight poking around on social media and in your analytics metrics.

 Without knowing your online audience, you can’t target them with your content marketing.
-Once you know who they are, you can create content that speaks to them directly and helps bring them over to your brand.
+Once you know your target audience, you can create content that speaks to them directly and helps bring them over to your brand.